Charlio/AlgorithmicTrading-ML-capstone-Udacity/README.md

 # algorithmic trading with deep learning
 algorithmic trading using machine learning and deep learning algorithms

-This project constructs an algorithmic trading system using Python libraries including  Numpy, Pandas, Matplotlib, Scikit-learn and TensorFlow.
+This project constructs an algorithmic trading system using Python libraries Numpy, Pandas, Matplotlib, Scikit-learn and TensorFlow.
-It is a real-time system which is able to process streaming financial data.
-Specifically, it connects to the Oanda platform for Forex trading.
-Moreover, event-based backtesting is provided.
-In addition, severy machine learning and deep learning algorithms are used to predict market movement directions as well as market prices.
-Then trading strategies use these predictions to generate transaction signals to produce alpha profits.
-Finally, performance analysis is conducted.
-Please notice that this project can be directly used for real trading.
-So use and modify it at your own risk.
-The author will not be responsible for any losses in your real trading based on the content of this project.
+The trading platform will incorporate machine learning and deep learning classification algorithms to learn and predict market movement directions in order to place long or short orders to generate an over-benchmark cumulative return including transaction costs.

+## Stage One: give vectorized backtesting demo
+## Stage Two: add logistic regression, SVM and decision tree algorithms into the vectorized backtester
+## Stage Three: add a simple neural network and a complex convolutional neural network into the vectoized backtester
+## Stage Four: construct an event-based backtester with object-oriented design
+## Stage Five: learn and predict with the algorithms using the event-based backtester
+## Stage Six: add outputs, visualization